-Required attachments: After the work is completed, you must attach to Schedule HR a copy of the final certification of completed work from the State Historical Society of Wisconsin.
+Required attachments: After the work is completed, you must attach to Schedule HR a copy of the final certification of completed work from the Wisconsin Historical Society.
 For projects not yet completed, attach a copy of the approved "Historic Preservation Certification Application - Part 2."